christor/rest-order-service/readme.md

 clearer with time, however I might steer clear of using these outside of learning exercises until then.

+I really enjoyed the simplicity of the Mock MVC sytem to enable testing, it actually a joy to use to write tests.
+Test report here: [This link](surefire-report.html) .

 Order System Requirement:
 =========================